 - also known as king salmon

 - begin life as male and change to female 1

 - growth rate is highly variable within and between stocks1,2,3

-- are usually two years of age when reach minimum legal size (60 cm) 1
+- are usually at least two years of age when reach minimum legal size

-- the oldest aged fish was 22 years old 2
+- the oldest fish that has been aged was 22 years old 2

 - have a high discard mortality rate 2

 - has a single genetic stock in the Queensland Gulf of Carpentaria, separate from the fish on the east coast 2

 - on the Queensland east coast appears to comprise numerous relatively isolated stocks which have yet to be well defined 2

 King threadfin are caught primarily by indigenous, recreational, and charter fishers by line and by commercial fishers using set mesh gill nets.
 In 2018 the Queensland commercial harvest of king threadfin was 98 tonnes from the east coast and 235 tonnes from Gulf of Carpentaria waters.